Facial Fillers in Brazil: restoring volume and contour with hyaluronic acid

 What is the difference between filler and Botox?

 They are complementary procedures with completely different mechanisms.
 Botulinum toxin (Botox) relaxes muscles to soften expression lines (forehead, glabella, crow's feet).
-Filler restores volume and fills static grooves.
+Fillers restore volume and fill static grooves.
 The combination of both is one of the most effective strategies for non-surgical facial rejuvenation.

 At what age should I start getting fillers?

 There is no fixed minimum age.
-What determines the indication is the individual need.
-Young patients may seek fillers for proportion harmonisation (lips, jawline, chin).
+What determines the suitability is the individual need.
+Young patients may seek fillers for proportion balancing (lips, jawline, chin).
 From the age of thirty, restoring lost volume due to ageing begins to make sense for many people.
-An in-person consultation is the best way to assess if and when fillers are indicated for you.
+An in-person consultation is the best way to assess if and when fillers are recommended for you.

 Can fillers replace a facelift?